iost-official/iost-docs/docs/3-smart-contract/Getting-start.md

 ### Using iwallet and test nodes

 The development and deployment of smart contracts requires iwallet.
 At the same time, starting a test node can facilitate debugging.
-You can get iwallet by starting the test node by:
+You can do this by choose any between the two methods below.

 #### docker environment (recommended)